gregjhansell97/hive-map/README.md

 often go unnoticed, but they are the key to solving many problems: what part of your engine broke?
 What rooms are available to study in?
 Did we miss the garbage truck?
-The goal of Hive-Map is to provide the framework needed to tackle these problems.
+The goal of Hive-Map is to provide the framework needed to tackle these problems in a distributed setting.

-**Hive-map gets changes in attribute information from one location to another.**
+**Hive-map gets messages about attribute information from one location to another.**

+A **location** is an entity that represents a point in the hive-map space.
+Locations are connected to one another through **channels**.
+Channels are the means in which locations communicate.
+Locations publish messages to **destinations**.
+A destination is another location in the hive-map space.
+A location subscribes callbacks to desired message types.

+In a library, "room 3" (a location) is detecting a student in the room, so it periodically publishes an occupancy message to a library occupancy database (destination).

 In the world of hive-map, a **node** is an entity sampling a location.
 The **space** of a node is the dimensions measured.
 The **state** of a node